Interactive Investors vs InvestEngine

 • You want stocks, investment trusts, or active funds alongside ETFs

-• You need a Junior ISA, joint account, or company account
+• You need a Junior ISA or joint account

 • You have a large portfolio where flat fees beat percentage fees